CarolinaKowalczuk/CarolinaKowalczuk/README.md

 - 👋 Hi, I’m @CarolinaKowalczuk
 - 🎓 Computer Science Student
-- 🖥️ Passionate about programming and software development
-- 🌐 Explorer of new technologies and methodologies
+- 🖥️ Explorer of new technologies and methodologies